 While it might be tempting to simply sub in plain milk for the buttermilk in this recipe, don’t do it!
 The buttermilk helps create the taste and texture of the recipe, as it has a stronger reaction to the baking soda than regular milk does.

-Using all all-purpose einkorn flour will yield an even fluffier loaf, while using all freshly milled einkorn flour will produce a more dense Irish soda bread.
+Using just all-purpose einkorn flour will yield an even fluffier loaf, while using all freshly milled einkorn flour will produce a more dense Irish soda bread.

 While traditional Irish soda bread only contains 4 ingredients: flour, buttermilk, baking soda, and salt… there are other beloved variations that have been around for a long time, such as the inclusion of currents or raisins and a bit of sugar.